Talk to a Spousal Support Attorney About Your Options

 With Children

 With children, a spousal support claim also includes a claim for the child.
-However, the percentages drop to 25% for the higher-earning spouse and 30% for the lower-earning spouse's income.
+However, the percentages drop to 25% of the higher-earning spouse's income and 30% of the lower-earning spouse's income.
 As a result, the calculation becomes:

 • Higher Earning Spouse: $8,000 x .025 = $2,000